 The Honors Program

 The Honors Program offers students the opportunity to be a part of an academic environment that is intentionally designed to foster academic excellence.
 Students have the opportunity to enroll in stimulating Honors courses with exceptional faculty and other outstanding students.
-In addition to their honors studies, students will have the opportunity to make a difference in their communities by completing 15 hours of service learning each semester.

 Study Abroad Program